 Treat yourself to a new tool.

 6. Treat yourself to something new.
 Each year, I treat myself to one new piece of garden equipment or a new tool.
 There is no way that I can buy everything I need all at once.
 I purchased the most necessary ones first, and then gradually, each year, I have added something new.
 Last year it was a nice, good quality, pitch fork for my compost bin.
-This year, I was lucky enough that one of my sponsors sent me a 150 foot expandable gorilla hose with brass fittings to try out and review. (affiliate link) I have wanted one for years but just never managed to put the money aside for it.
+This year, I was lucky enough that one of my sponsors sent me an expandable gorilla hose with brass fittings to try out and review.
+I have wanted one for years but just never managed to put the money aside for it.
 I hate the sight of hoses all over my yard, and having to move them each time my husband mows the lawn.
 With the new expandable hose, that will be a thing of the past.

 The hose is a full 150 feet in length and expands in use and contracts when not.
 It has really well made brass fittings, as well as a shut off valve on one end.
 I am delighted to have this baby.